-- The time it takes for documents to be sent to the regulator by a third party (ex: educational institution, academic credential assessment service)
+- The time it takes for documents to be sent to your regulator by a third party (ex: educational institution, academic credential assessment service).

 How much will it cost to go through the registration process and get licensed?

-Costs of becoming recognized also vary by profession and can sometimes be quite high.
+Costs of becoming registered also vary by profession and can sometimes be quite high.
 They can range from a few hundred dollars to tens of thousands of dollars.
 These costs may include:

 There are also additional costs associated with becoming licensed or certified by a professional body (the final step in your process).
-These costs, called registration fees, are typically paid when you get your license and then once each year.
+These costs, called registration fees, are typically paid when you get your license and then once each year afterwards.